dscpe/dscpe.github.io/about.md

 #### How is the DSCPE program structured?

 The DSCPE is composed of three components occuring over twelve weeks:
 * Program Orientation + Collaboration and Leadership (online live sessions)
 * Research Data Sharing and Management (remote self-paced learning)
 * Capstone (50 hours, virtual)
   * Matched with data services librarians and/or data services team
   * Site orientation to identify learning components included in projects
+* Estimated time spent on DSCPE is 8hrs/wk

 <br>